About the featured image:

 Accompanying the families of victims of violent crime and working to end violence.

 KC Mothers in Charge is a group of women committed to reducing violent crime through prevention, education and intervention.
-Rooted in their own experiences of losing loved ones to violent crime, KS Mothers in Charge wants to prevent others from experiencing the tragedy of homicide.
+Rooted in their own experiences of losing loved ones to violent crime, KC Mothers in Charge wants to prevent others from experiencing the tragedy of homicide.

 An important part of their work is supporting the families of victims of violent crime.
 When a homicide occurs, KC Mothers in Charge is notified immediately by the Kansas City Missouri Police Department and arrives on the scene to provide trauma-informed crisis intervention for bereaved family members and friends.
 KC Mothers in Charge works to organize support groups and counseling workshops for survivors, as well as provide opportunities for family and friends to participate in advocacy and anti-violence events happening citywide.